Geography of Norway: Flora

-Plants classified as eastern need comparatively more summer sunshine, with less humidity, but can tolerate cold winters.
-These will often occur in the southeast and inland areas: examples being Daphne mezereum, Fragaria viridis, and spiked speedwell.
-Some eastern species common to Siberia grow in the river valleys of eastern Finnmark.
-There are species which seem to thrive in between these extremes, such as the southern plants, where both winter and summer climate is important (such as pedunculate oak, European ash, and dog's mercury).
-Other plants depend on the type of bedrock.

 There is a considerable number of alpine species in the mountains of Norway.
-These species can not tolerate summers that are comparatively long and warm, nor are they able to compete with plants adapted to a longer and warmer growing season.
+These species cannot tolerate summers that are comparatively long and warm, nor are they able to compete with plants adapted to a longer and warmer growing season.
 Many alpine plants are common in the North Boreal zone and some in the Middle Boreal zone, but their main area of distribution is on the alpine tundra in the Scandinavian Mountains and on the Arctic tundra.
 Many of the hardiest species have adapted by ripening seeds over more than one summer.
 Examples of alpine species are glacier buttercup, Draba lactea, and Salix herbacea.
-A well-known anomaly is the 30 American alpine species, which in Europe only grow in two mountainous parts of Norway: the Dovre–Trollheimen and Jotunheim mountains in the south; and the Saltdal, to western Finnmark, in the north.
+A well-known anomaly is the 30 American alpine species, which in Europe only grow in two mountainous parts of Norway: the Dovre–Trollheimen and Jotunheim mountains in the south; and the Saltdal Municipality, to western Finnmark, in the north.
 Other than in Norway, these species—such as Braya linearis and Carex scirpoidea—grow only in Canada and Greenland.
 It is unknown whether these survived the ice age on some mountain peak penetrating the ice, or spread from further south in Europe, or why did they not spread to other mountainous regions of Europe.
 Some alpine species have a wider distribution and grow in Siberia, such as Rhododendron lapponicum (Lapland rosebay).
 Other alpine species are common to the whole Arctic and some grow only in Europe, such as globe-flower.

-The following vegetation zones in Norway are all based on botanical criteria, although, as mentioned, some plants will have specific demands.
-Forests, bogs, and wetlands, as well as heaths, are all included in the different vegetation zones.
-A South Boreal bog will differ from a North Boreal bog, although some plant species might occur on both.

 Nemoral

-A small area along the southern coast—from Soknedal in southern Rogaland and east to Fevik in Aust-Agder (including Kristiansand)—belongs to the Nemoral vegetation zone.
+A small area along the southern coast—from Soknedal Municipality in southern Rogaland and east to Fevik in Agder county (including Kristiansand)—belongs to the Nemoral vegetation zone.
 This zone is located below 150 m above sea level and at most 30 km inland along the valleys.
 This is the predominant vegetation zone in Europe north of southern France, the Alps, the Carpathians, and the Caucasus.
 The hallmark of this zone in Norway is the predominance of oak and the virtually complete lack of typical boreal species such as Norway spruce and grey alder, although a lowland variant of pine occurs.
 Nemoral covers a total of 0.5% of the land area (excluding Svalbard and Jan Mayen).